gpelouze/eis_pointing/README.md

 - `num`: tools that extend numpy or scipy.
 - `plots`: help generate plots at step 4.
 - `sun`: generic solar computations.

+## License

+This package is released under a MIT open source licence.
+See `LICENSE.txt`.